ztsv-av/glioma_segmentation_unet/README.md

 ## Imaging AI Coursework Context

-This repository corresponds to Task IV of the Imaging AI course, which focuses on deep learning–based medical image segment
+This repository corresponds to Task IV of the Imaging AI course, which focuses on deep learning–based medical image segmentation.

+Earlier course exercises included:

+- Sampling and Fourier analysis of images
+- Image enhancement using gamma correction
+- Classical threshold-based segmentation methods

+These foundational exercises informed the design and interpretation of the final deep learning pipeline.

+## How to Run

+High-level workflow:

+1. Prepare BraTS 2021 data and update paths in scripts/utils/vars.py
+2. Run preprocessing and data exploration if needed
+3. Train the model using main.py
+4. Evaluate the trained model on the test set
+5. Visualize predictions and metrics

+Exact commands and configurations are documented within the code and paper.

+## Disclaimer

+This repository is intended for educational and research purposes only.

+If you are currently enrolled in a similar course, do not submit this work as your own.
+Use it strictly as a reference for learning.

+## Authors

+Anton Zaitsev
+Emmanouil F. Papadimitriou
+Marie Lontsie

+Master of Science in Data Science
+University of Luxembourg